 Step 1

 First, just preheat the oven to 350-degrees.
-Then cream your sugar and oil with your little hand mixer, then add aquafaba (or eggs–again, I was just out of them, and this recipe does work with eggs) and your vanilla extract, mixing thoroughly.
+Then cream your sugar and oil with your hand mixer or in your stand mixer in a large bowl, then add aquafaba (or eggsโagain, I was just out of them, and this recipe does work with eggs) and your vanilla extract, mixing thoroughly.
 Set aside.

 Step 2